AIDALab-DIMES/AE-SAD/README.md

 # Tensorflow implementation of AE-SAD
 This repository provides a Tensorflow implementation of the AE-SAD method for (semi-)supervised anomaly detection.

+For more details, refer to:

+[*Reconstruction Error-based Anomaly Detection with Few Outlying Examples*.](https://www.sciencedirect.com/science/article/pii/S0925231226003991) Fabrizio Angiulli, Fabio Fassetti, Luca Ferragina. *Neurocomputing* (2026).
 ## Citation and Contact
-If you use this code for your work, please cite the paper:
+If you use this code for your work, please cite the paper as:
-[*Reconstruction Error-based Anomaly Detection with Few Outlying Examples*.](https://www.sciencedirect.com/science/article/pii/S0925231226003991) Fabrizio Angiulli, Fabio Fassetti, Luca Ferragina. *Neurocomputing* (2026).
-BibTex:
 ```
 @article{aesad,
 title = {Reconstruction error-based anomaly detection with few outlying examples},